 Q: What is a recovery residence?

-A: Recovery residence is a broad term that encompasses the full range of recovery housing and services and programs offered in the homes.
+A: A recovery residence is a broad term that refers to the full spectrum of recovery housing programs and service models, including-but not limited to-recovery homes, Oxford Houses, and sober living homes.

 Q: What is a Recovery Home?